langchain-ai/langgraph/docs/docs/cloud/quick_start.md

 # Quick Start
 This quick start guide will cover how to develop an application for LangGraph Cloud, run it locally in Docker, and call the APIs to invoke a graph.

-Alternatively, clone or fork the [`langgraph/example`](https://github.com/langchain-ai/langgraph-example) GitHub repository and follow the instructions in the `README`.

 ## Set up local files